 The fifth and final step of learning how to cope with anxiety is to do the opposite of what your anxiety tells you to do.
 This is a way to be empowered – you get to do what you really want to do, rather than letting the anxiety dictate how you spend your time.
 So if your anxiety tells you to stay quiet during a meeting at work, do the opposite by sharing your opinion.
 If your anxiety tells you to stay home rather than go to a social event, do the opposite by going to the event.
 The more you choose to actively engage in important life activities in spite of feeling anxious, the weaker your anxiety becomes.

 Anxiety is a part of life but struggling with anxiety doesn’t have to be.
 The strategies described above can help you learn how to cope with anxiety, and allow you take back control of your life in moments when you feel overwhelmed by anxiety.
-Working with a Behavioral Health therapist can help you apply a personalized strategy to your daily life.
+Working with a Mental Health therapist can help you apply a personalized strategy to your daily life.

 About the Author